kgonzale/instagram-basic-display-api/README.md

 # Webhook

 If you want to test the webhook, join the discord server here -> https://discord.gg/mnQqbSj5

-# Testing

-If you want to test mavrck data change this ->
-- import mockInstagramResponse from './mock-data/addison/addisonMock.json'
-- import mockPostResponse from './mock-data/addison/mockPost.json'

-to

-- import mockInstagramResponse from './mock-data/mavrck/mavrckMock.json'
-- import mockPostResponse from './mock-data/mavrck/mockPost.json'

-There is a proxies branch, that was my attempt at implementing proxies with this project.

 ### Addison Rae imgur